Jinjiang/vue-a11y-utils/README.md

 ```

 ::: tip
-Additionally, as a best practise of managing focus, you'd better auto-focus the first control element in when the dialog shows up, and auto-focus the trigger button back when the dialog closed.
+Additionally, as a best practise of managing focus, you'd better auto-focus the first control element in when the dialog shows up, and focus the trigger button back when the dialog closed.
 Just like the code logic in the example above.
 :::

 ### API